 The Occupational Therapist assesses each new child within their first term at The Moat school using both a ‘top down’ occupational performance approach as well as assessing underlying skill deficits including:

 Gross motor skills (including strength, balance and coordination)

 Visual perceptual skills

-Collaborative consultation occurs with the parents and teachers to maximize the effectiveness of the therapy.
+Collaborative consultation occurs with the parents, teachers and other health professionals to maximize the effectiveness of the therapy.
 The pupils are seen individually or in groups as appropriate.
 Therapy is integrated into the curriculum on a daily basis through a transdisciplinary approach, where therapists work alongside specialist teachers, so that skills are consolidated within the classroom.
 Therapy is also delivered on an individual, small group and class basis.
 This collaborative approach also means that teachers and therapists learn from each other, sharing skills and developing professionally for the benefit of the children.